Fish Cakes

 This is totally up to you, but I prefer to make each of my fish cakes approximately 2 inches in size.

 The eggs used in this recipe act as a binder to hold the rest of the ingredients together, which helps to prevent breakage.
-Another way to prevent fish cakes from falling apart is to ensure that you allow them to cook on the pan until the bottoms are golden brown before flipping them over.
+Another way to prevent fish cakes from falling apart is to ensure that you allow them to cook in the pan until the bottoms are golden brown before flipping them over.

 Of course!
 To freeze fish cakes, simply arrange them on a plate or baking sheet and place them in the freezer for about 20 minutes.
 Then, transfer them to an airtight bag or container and freeze for up to 2-3 months.